Stock market today: Surge for Meta powers Wall Street rally

 NEW YORK (AP) — Wall Street is rising Thursday after Meta Platforms became the latest Big Tech company to blow past profit expectations and reports painted a mixed picture of the U.S. economy.

-The S&P 500 was 1.1% higher in midday trading and on pace for its first gain in three days.
-The Dow Jones Industrial Average was up 233 points, or 0.7%, at 33,535, as of 11:30 a.m.
-Eastern time, while the Nasdaq composite was leading the market with a 1.6% gain.
+The S&P 500 was 1.3% higher in afternoon trading and on pace for its first gain in three days.
+The Dow Jones Industrial Average was up 316 points, or 1%, at 33,619 as of 12:57 p.m.
+Eastern time, while the Nasdaq composite was leading the market with a 1.9% gain.

 A report on Thursday gave the first indication of just how much the U.S. economy is slowing: down to an estimated 1.1% growth at an annual rate during the first three months of 2023 from 2.6% at the end of last year.
 That was a worse slowdown than expected, but the economy may be in better shape than it looks.